 Assumptions of a four-sector model

 - Only exports and imports of goods & services are taking place.

 - The domestic sector exports only human resources and receives foreign remittances.

-The flow of income between foreign and different sectors are as follows:
+The flow of income between foreign and different sectors is as follows: